 Very little.
 Two members in each community will be identified as “community leaders.”
 They will have the authority to schedule conference calls and to work directly with staff on any issues that might arise.
 Community leaders can be appointed for 2-year terms, although there is currently no term limit given the anticipated lower level of required effort by the volunteers.

-Like any CPNP member or Annual Meeting attendee, communities can submit programming recommendations via the online forms heavily advertised at and immediately after the Annual Meeting.
-If a community wishes to make a more formal proposal, a community leader can contact the CPNP office at firstname.lastname@example.org to discuss the process more in depth.
+Like any AAPP member or Annual Meeting attendee, communities can submit programming recommendations via the online forms heavily advertised at and immediately after the Annual Meeting.
+If a community wishes to make a more formal proposal, a community leader can contact the AAPP office at email@example.com to discuss the process more in depth.
 Note that hundreds of programming proposals are offered annually such that it is impossible to include all recommendations.
 Numerous factors impact final programming selection and no programming slots are set-aside or guaranteed for specific entities or groups.